Patchling Documentation

 1. Install

-pip install gptdiff
+pip install patchling

 2. Configure

-Get an API key from nano-gpt.com/api, then:
+Get an API key from nano-gpt.com/api (or use your own OpenAI-compatible endpoint via GPTDIFF_LLM_BASE_URL), then:

 # Linux/macOS